International Yoga Day: When Nothing Works, Yoga Has Got Your Back

 Following its inception in the United Nations General Assembly in 2014, we have been celebrating International Yoga Day on 21st June every year.
 While it has only been a few years of celebrating this day, the history, essence, and the impact of this beautiful practice goes beyond what we see, know, and celebrate.

 I have been practicing yoga since the age of 12.
-My personal experience and that of knowing and meeting with over a 100 yoga practitioners and teachers has taught me many things.
+My personal experience and that of knowing and meeting with over 100 yoga practitioners and teachers have taught me many things.
 While I would like to share all my experiences with my yoga teachers, classmates, yoga retreats and more, it is worthwhile to condense those experiences into words that best explain what I ended up gaining out of all this over the years, and why I continue to practice.

 If you have googled yoga ever or tried to explore a class, you will know that it comprises varied ‘asanas’ (physical exercises) and ‘pranayama’ (breathing exercises).
 Some people might even call it stretching exercises.
-While there are various benefits of different yoga ‘asanas’ from weight-loss to healthy skin, improved digestion to improved memory, we all tend to have different health goals at different stages of our life.
+While there are various benefits of different yoga ‘asanas’ from weight loss to healthy skin, improved digestion to improved memory, we all tend to have different health goals at different stages of our life.

 If I want to put this in very simple words, it is like going to therapy except that you do it in a very personalized, physical, and solitary way.
 Over the years, I have realized that every time I get on the mat, the world ceases to be chaotic and not as bad.
 Every practice seems like an accomplishment.
 I try to do a long yoga class on days when I do not feel like I have not done anything worthwhile—it boosts the morale like anything.